ltgcgo/docs/src/octavia/support/screen.md

 ### Octavia SC-8850
 * **Lead developer**: Lumière Élevé

 A recreation of the screen on Roland SC-8850.

-Thanks SSQMinky and GFHK-SDGM for bitmap collection!
+#### Bitmap contributors
+Special thanks to all of the people who had contributed the SC-8850 bitmap!

+* SSQMinky
+* MasteredRealm
+* Thorndust
+* GFHK-SDGM
+* Lumière Élevé

 ### Octavia MU15
 * **Lead developer**: Lumière Élevé